jasenmh/CS240A-VideoRetargeting/proposal.md

 ![](http://i.imgur.com/L6JN6yA.png)

-The version of this algorithm that was implemented for the CS290I course was a sequential version of this algorithm written in C++, [which can be found here](https://github.com/jasenmh/290I-VideoRetargeting/tree/master/opencv).
+The project that was implemented for the CS290I course was a sequential version of this algorithm written in C++, [which can be found here](https://github.com/jasenmh/290I-VideoRetargeting/tree/master/opencv).
 This version uses [OpenCV](http://opencv.org/) for gathering and manipulating the image data in video formats.
+It also has two heuristics for selecting cuts of frames over time.
+One heuristic looks at 2 consecutive frames together, and the other looks at 4 frames together.

 ## References